 3. Take a Surfing Lesson!

 One night, we decided that we must try surfing at least once while on this trip.
-After all,
+After all, Gold Coast is known for surfing!
+So we looked online and booked a Gold Coast Surfing Lesson.
+PS: This part was paid out of our own pockets!

 The surfing lesson?
 I’m not going to lie, it is hard.
 At the beginning of the lesson, our instructor gave us guidance on how to paddle and stand on the board, then off we go to the ocean.
 The most tiring part for me was to paddle out into the sea.
 The waves here in this part of the world is very strong, but that’s why they are good for surfing!.
 We did a short 3-hour lesson and by the end of it I could kinda stand on the board a little, but not really.
 I think if you really want to be able to stand on the board, you have to go more than once.